runspired/listicle/blog-posts/part-1.md

 command with `node` so that we can allocate more memory for `node` to use as otherwise (hint) this build will be so big it will fail.
 Finally, we are saving the built assets into a special `dists` directory which we will check into source control.

-Throughout this series, we will commit in the `dists` from various check-points so that we can compare them quickly later both with tooling and manually.
+Throughout this series, we will commit the built assets from various check-points so that we can compare them quickly later both with tooling and manually.

 If you clone the [listicle repo](https://github.com/runspired/listicle) and run `yarn install`, you can serve these assets to do your own perf exploration by running the following command and then navigating your web browser of choice to `localhost:4200`: